-1-4.II EMPLOYMENT
+1-4.11 EMPLOYMENT

-Employment in Los Alamos County is driven by LANL, which provides the County with a stable, highly educated workforce.
+Employment in Los Alamos County is driven by the Los Alamos National Laboratory (LANL), which provides the County with a stable, highly educated workforce.
 In 2019, LANL employed 11,881 people, which comprised over two-thirds of the County's total employment, as shown in "Table 4.
 Employment, Los Alamos County, 2010-2019" on page 13.
-Employment at LANL consists primarily of payroll employees, which comprise 80 percent of all employees, while contractors and construction-related employees comprise approximately 20 percent of all employees.
+Employment at LANL consists primarily of payroll employees, which comprise 80 percent of all employees, while contractors and constructionrelated employees comprise approximately 20 percent of all employees.
 Total employment at LANL has remained relatively stable between 2010 and 2019.
 Other sectors in Los Alamos County with significant employment include Health Care, Retail Trade, Lodging & Food Service and Public Administration.